sodadata/docs/soda/quick-start-prod.md

 ### Ingest checks

-Because the Engineer does not have the ability or access to fix upstream data, they create another checks YAML file write checks to apply to each dataset they use in the transformation, *after* the data is ingested, but before it is transformed.
+Because the Engineer does not have the ability or access to fix upstream data themselves, they create another checks YAML file write checks to apply to each dataset they use in the transformation, *after* the data is ingested, but before it is transformed.

+For any checks that fail, the Engineer can notify upstream Data Engineers or Data Product Owners to address the issue of missing categories and subcategories.

 ![ingest](/assets/images/ingest.png){:width="200px"}